charlesdevelops/networking-proj/README.md

 This time, ``found`` will be incremented, and the logic will work this way, whenever ``found == 2``, try to "what routes and departure-time to be updated".
 Since, neighbour can only know the port and IP address of its neighbour (NOT THE Station_Name).
 This might be the optimal solution.

 Once, everything is updated, and it hits the ``destination`` again, ``found == 3``, **FOUND EVERYTHING!**

+## UPDATE!
+The payload will also have starting_time as the last component, the rightmost!

+This is straightforward, and the times part can be made into departure-time, arrival-time, arrival-time ..., last-arrival-time OR this can also work with: departure-time, departure-time, departure-time, departure-time, ..., departure-time, arrival-time

+## ERROR HANDLING,

+Error handling is done using timeouts, so timeouts check the list of clients inside the ClientNode global variable, see if its still open, and if it is, check the request, see if it's been answered, if it has answer then send immediately, close the client socket, and remove it from list. if the request have not been answered yet, redo the smart flooding protocol.
+IF the clients not open, just remove it from client list.